Are Autoimmunity, PTSD, and Addiction Connected?

 Patient B found being surrounded by strangers a little distracting but enjoyed the meditation.
 Their thoughts kept going back to the consequences of not fixing their physiology and getting all of this right.
 Their Somato-Map showed chronic neck and shoulder tension with a line across the middle of their abdomen and a big X on their pelvis.
 Patient B could barely feel their diaphragm and had no connection with their instinctual or sexual aliveness.

 The conversation about child trauma made them cry.
 Patient B grew up in dangerous neighborhood.
-There was violence on the streets an in their house.
-Addiction was a family tradition but never took over their lives.
-An us vs them mentality was so imprinted on their family that they went off to fight and kill strangers that were supposed to be evil.
+There was violence and gunfire on the streets and in their house.
+Addictive behavior was a family tradition but never took over their lives.
+An Us vs Them mentality was so imprinted on their family that they went off to fight and kill strangers that were supposed to be evil.
 Patient B wanted to run around in circles and scream and scream but managed to stay in control.

 Patient C found the meditation to be like surfing the channels at 3:00 am.
-Their attention kept leaping to other places to be, other more useful things they could do and especially all they ways they could numb.
-Their wrote down, ‘My narrative is what fun can I have after this BS was over.
+Their attention kept leaping to other places to be, other more useful things they could do and especially all they ways they could numb out.
+Their wrote down, ‘My narrative is what fun can I have after this BS was over.’
 The movement practice was fun and distracting until they started to feel like they were going to vomit.
-Their Somato-Map was a mess.
-Patient C drew a spiral at their solar plexus until the pen started going through the paper.
+Their Somato-Map was mostly just random feelings.
+While cynically doodling, Patient C drew a spiral at their solar plexus until the pen started going through the paper.
 They made an audible sarcastic snort and put a big X on their face, heart and genitals.
 No one home there, there, or there!

 Final scene: the meeting ends, and the patients are leaving.
 One by one, the stars of our first episode speak to the old psychologist.